-The modelling results are firstly merged to produce a single data set for each AEP from the storm durations modelled.
+The modelling results are firstly merged to produce the maximum outputs of the range of storm durations modelled.
 For example, the flood depth output is produced by merging the depth results of the four different durations within each AEP.
 This allows for the critical storm duration across each part of the catchment to be represented (i.e. the short intense storms in upper reaches and longer duration storms in the lower parts of the catchment).